 \section{Introduction}

-The recent advancements in deep learning have paved the way for the generation of images that are high-quality, diverse, and creative.
+Recent advancements in deep learning have paved the way for generating high-quality, diverse, and creative images.
 This progress is primarily attributed to diffusion models~\citep{Ho2020,Song2020}, which recursively update images to remove noise and to make them more realistic.
 Diffusion models are significantly more stable and scalable compared to previous methods, such as generative adversarial networks~\citep{Goodfellow2014,Radford2015} or autoregressive models~\citep{VanDenOord2016,Kolesnikov2017}.
-Moreover, the field of text-based image generation is attracting considerable attention, with the goal being to generate images that are faithful to a text prompt given as input.
+Moreover, the field of text-based image generation is attracting considerable attention, with the goal being to generate images faithful to a text prompt given as input.
 Even in this area, the contributions of diffusion models are notable~\citep{Ramesh2021}.
-We can benefit from commercial applications such as DALL-E2~\citep{Ramesh2022} and Imagen~\citep{Saharia2022}, as well as the state-of-the-art open-source model, Stable Diffusion~\citep{Rombach2022}.
-These models are trained on large-scale and diverse text-image datasets, which allows them to respond to a variety of prompts and to generate images of objects with colors, shapes, and materials not found in the existing datasets.
+We can benefit from commercial applications such as DALL-E~\citep{Ramesh2022} and Imagen~\citep{Saharia2022}, as well as the state-of-the-art open-source model, Stable Diffusion~\citep{Rombach2022,Podell2023}.
+These models are trained on large-scale and diverse image-text datasets, which allows them to respond to a variety of prompts and to generate images of objects with colors, shapes, and materials not found in the existing datasets.